 A little while ago I quietly launched a little course I called “Fun Social Ninja Hacks”.

 (Before I do, though, don’t buy this course.
 Seriously.
 It sells at $20.
-But for about half that you can get my Confident Communication course – which includes the Fun Social Ninja Hack course as a bonus!
+But for about half that you can get either my Confidence and Communication course or my Authentic Assertiveness course – which both includes the Fun Social Ninja Hack course as a bonus!
 So you get both courses at half the price of this one.)

 How to get help with anything.

 As a general rule, people don’t like to feel like they owe other people anything.
 And this rule is so ingrained in us that it influences a lot of our decisions without us even noticing.
 This is called the reciprocity principle in psychology.

 The most interesting (and useful;) thing about this is that while our logical, conscious, thinking will always compare the value between what someone does for you and what you do for them, our subconscious mind doesn’t.